Chart Color Schemes

 Peakhurst Heights residents show relatively positive health outcomes, with common conditions seen across both young and old age groups.

-Private health cover stands at approximately 54%, or about 1,412 people.
+Approximately 54% (~1,397 people) have private health cover, which is high compared to other areas.
 The most prevalent medical conditions are arthritis (8.5%) and asthma (6.6%).
 Around 70.8% of residents report no medical ailments, compared to 77.2% in Greater Sydney.
-Approximately 23.3% of residents are aged 65 or over (610 people), higher than the 19.1% in Greater Sydney.
-Health outcomes among seniors are above average and align with the general population's health profile.
+About 23.3% (603 people) of residents are aged 65 and over, higher than the 19.1% in Greater Sydney.
+Health outcomes among seniors are above average, aligning with the general population's health profile.

 Frequently Asked Questions - Health